webmaxru/serverless-challenge/README.md

 ![Create in portal http webhook api](https://docs.microsoft.com/en-us/azure/azure-functions/media/functions-create-first-azure-function/function-app-quickstart-node-webhook.png)

 3. A function  is created using a language-specific template for an HTTP triggered function.
-Now, copy the content in [this file](https://github.com/diegoparrilla/dotnet2019challenge/blob/master/Dotnet2019ChallengeTrigger.cs) and paste it into the textbox.
+Now, copy the content of [this file](https://github.com/diegoparrilla/dotnet2019challenge/blob/master/Dotnet2019ChallengeTrigger.cs) and paste it into the textbox.

 ![Cut and paste code](https://github.com/diegoparrilla/dotnet2019challenge/blob/master/images/copy-paste-function.jpg)